tranquilit/WAPT-Documentation/source/wapt-create-packages/package-exe/index.rst

 .. note:: Variation compared to MSI

-  WAPT prefers MSI installers because most :file:`.exe` are not standardized and silent arguments can be different from one piece of software to another.
+  WAPT prefers MSI installers because most :mimetype:`.exe` are not standardized and silent arguments can be different from one piece of software to another.

 .. hint::